tfabris/BlueGigaEmpeg/README.md

-  hard-to-reach location, then my best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB debug port, and route it somewhere in your car that you can reach it with a laptop when you need to.
+  hard-to-reach location, then my best recommendation is to find a long USB type-A-to-type-B cable (It's a standard USB printer cable, you probably have a few extras of these lying around already), attach it to the BlueGigaEmpeg's USB debug port, and route it somewhere in your car that can be reached with a laptop.

 - Make sure the empeg itself is mounted so that its front panel is still visible and accessible from the driver's seat.
 The BlueGigaEmpeg isn't a